Luke Baldwin

 Other Wins & Performances

-In addition to his Modified Tour success, Baldwin has competed in other regional series such as the CARS Pro Late Model Tour and the Carolina Pro Late Model Tour, gaining valuable experience and showcasing his versatility.
-His participation in the World Series of Asphalt Stock Car Racing further demonstrates his commitment to developing his skills across various competitive platforms.
+Baldwin has also competed in the CARS Pro Late Model Tour, the Carolina Pro Late Model Tour, and the World Series of Asphalt Stock Car Racing, gaining additional short-track experience that supported his Modified and national-level progression.

 Luke Baldwin Family